apexatoll/aoc-cli/README.md

 By default, your stats in the leaderboard are also added to this file.
 This can be changed - see Configuration

+aoc-cli can also intialise a git directory on year intialisation (turned off by default)

 ## Initialising a Day